Somehow, I write this more hungover than I was for yesterday’s post.

 There are no seats for league games, you stand and cheer in unison.
 It’s an unbelievably choreographed exercise that begins before the game starts and lasts until 10 or so minutes after the game with the only reprieve being the 15-minute halftime.
 I’ve stood in The Yellow Wall before, but this was far and away the closest I’ve ever been to seeing it.

 Here is the mood, five or so minutes after the game ended.

 Here’s a few more brief thoughts from the midway point of InterTabac.

-- There’s a surpassing number of American retailers here — Alex Svenson of Cigars International, Rob Maneson of JR Cigar, Terry Gallagher of Smoker Friendly, the guys from Blend Bar, and Kirill Faerovitch, the owner of Puffs N Stuff in Pittsburgh.
+- There’s a surprising number of American retailers here — Alex Svenson of Cigars International, Rob Maneson of JR Cigar, Terry Gallagher of Smoker Friendly, the guys from Blend Bar, and Kirill Faerovitch, the owner of Puffs N Stuff in Pittsburgh.
 They each have reasons for being here, but five years ago I don’t think a single American retailer was here outside of Robert Levin, who owns Ashton and Holt’s.

 - If you are an American retailer you shouldn’t be here — I’m all for promoting Dortmund, both its trade show and soccer team, but if you are reading this and wondering if you need to be here, the answer is no. But come anyway, we’ll have a good time.

 - How do you say “election day” in German? — Today is election day in Germany.
 Sunday is normally the slowest day of InterTabac, but it’s not like the IPCPR Convention & Trade Show where it feels like 90 percent of the attendees are gone.
 I’m curious to see what today looks like in terms of people, particularly in regards to people working the stands.